MajorcaDevs/mdbackup/docs/storage/gdrive.md

 ## Dependencies

-In order to use Google Drive, you must install the following python packages:
+In order to use Google Drive, you must install mdbackup with `pip install mdbackup[gdrive]`.

-- `boto3`
-- `python-magic`

 ## Configuration schema